Category Archives: PRP

 PRP hair loss treatment using the TruDose™ system.

-• The foremost expert on PRP for hair growth in the world might be Dr. Pietro Gentile from Italy.
+• The foremost expert on platelet-rich plasma for hair growth in the world might be Dr. Pietro Gentile from Italy.
 Especially when it comes to number of study publications.
 Dr. Yaker in his aforementioned slides mentioned a 2015 study from Dr. Pietro Gentile that found an ideal PRP dosage of 1.5 million platelets per microliter.
 The exact quote from this study:

 “A mean of 1,484,555.6 platelets per microliter in the PRP preparation could effectively stimulate follicular and perifollicular angiogenesis (blood vessel formation), which is suggested to be one of the major factors in active hair growth.”